programeta/easy-docker-drupal/README.md

 ```
 sh initialize.sh
 ```
-This script make a basic configuration in:
+This script makes a basic configuration in:
   * Who containers are named (this ensure that no collision between projects, one project one easy-docker-drupal)
   * Copy your id_rsa and id_rsa.pub into PHP container to use the same SSH Keys in GitLab or GitHub
   * Generate a dummy SSL Certificate to work under https in this environment